Authing/docs/docs/en/workflow/quick-start/write-the-first-workflow.md

 # Step 2: Write data filtering nodes to filter users

 Add a "Data Filtering" node and check the output result of the previous "HTTP Request" node in the data source.
-Here, we select the <strong> result </strong>data item and click on it to see that the data source field automatically inputs <strong> ${HTTP Request. output. result} </strong> , which is the data we obtained from the "HTTP Request" node.
+Here, we select the <strong> result </strong>data item and click on it to see that the data source field automatically inputs <strong> ${HTTP Request.output.data} </strong> , which is the data we obtained from the "HTTP Request" node.

 ![](../static/BZqsblc2Lozkh5x5HilcrD2OnQd.png)